saha0073/Yolov4-Object-Detection-and-UI-Code-for-Deployment/README.md

 * `./checkpoints/yolov4-custom_tire_2000-416`: For tire detection on conveyor belt.
 Trained on 1500 tire images, collected from Google Open Images dataset.
 * `./checkpoints/yolov4-obj_cup_last-416`: For broken cups detection from good ones.
 Downloaded 300 broken cups & good cups from Google images, labeled using labelbox, and then trained for 2 classes.

 The original Darknet model weights are available online.
-Due to large size of the other model weights those are not uploaeded here, if you want the models weights  you can reach out to me.
+Due to large size of the other model weights those are not uploaeded here, if you want the models weights or training datasets you can reach out to me.

 ## Getting Started